Postgraduate in Feline Medicine

 Module Summary:

-• Feline infectious peritonitis 1 – update on diagnostics.
+• Feline infectious peritonitis Part 1: update on diagnostics

-• Feline infectious peritonitis 1 – update on treatment and monitoring.
+• Feline infectious peritonitis Part 2: update on treatment

 MODULE 8: Feline haematological and immune mediated diseases